romanbondarev/2048/README.md

 **If you want to try this yourself, be aware that:**
 - If you are using macOS or linux: change *self.clear* from *'cls'* to *'clear'*.
-- Input is case sensitive!
 - Many 'features' are not implemented yet.
-- Gameplay is not 100% identical... yet.